codeandwork/courses/courses/common/designPatterns.md

 ##Factory Pattern
 * <b>Motivation</b>
   * Creating objects without exposing the instantiation logic to the clients
-  * Proving a common interface to refer all objects (of a kind)
+  * Providing a common interface to refer all objects (of a kind)